International Travel and COVID-19

 There is no risk of malaria in this country.

 Travellers are cautioned to avoid contact with animals, including dogs, monkeys, snakes, rodents, and bats.
 Certain infections found in some areas in South America, like rabies, can be shared between humans and animals.

 Medical services and facilities

-Medical facilities are good in Buenos Aires but limited elsewhere.
+Good health care is available in Buenos Aires but may be limited elsewhere.
 Certain medications may not be available.

 Hospital physicians often expect immediate cash payment for medical care, so ensure you have access to sufficient funds.
 Contact your insurance company promptly if you are referred to a medical facility for treatment.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.